 Coordinate, supervise, and evaluate the performance of Academic Affairs staff and direct reports and assure that all Academic Affairs responsibilities and functions are capably addressed.

 The Vice Chancellor will also provide assistance to the Executive Vice Chancellor, as needed, on other senior-level projects and initiatives.

 Knowledge, Skills, Abilities:

-- Familiarity with serving student populations as those that TBR serves as an Open Access System; Committed to the TBR mission and vision;
+- Familiarity with serving student populations as those that TBR serves as an Open Access system.

 - Committed to embracing TBR values and priorities, such as: